Tarasovk49/2018_lipodisk_md/Scratch.md

 </p>
 2. Prepare topology for Retinal-lysine (residue REK).

-* Upload retinal without C15 linkage to lysine to [TTPMKTOP](http://erg.biophys.msu.ru/erg/tpp/).
-Manually change some atom names according to alkane and alkene atomname specifications.
+* Upload retinal with hydrogenes linked to C15 to [TTPMKTOP](http://erg.biophys.msu.ru/erg/tpp/).
+Manually change some atom names and charges according to alkane and alkene atomname specifications.

 * Manually modify *ffbonded.itp*.
 Add specific angles and dihedrals which are absent in normal opls-aa forcefield.
 The parameters for such angles and dihedrals were chosen corresponding to alkane and alkene topology specifications.
 The lines added can be seen below.